tom-howard/ros/docs/others/amr31001/lab1.md

 In this first AMR31001 *'Industry 4.0'* ROS Lab you will learn how to use ROS ([the Robot Operating System](https://www.ros.org/)) to control a robot's motion.

-ROS is an open-source, industry-standard robot programming framework, used in a range of applications such as agriculture, warehouse and factory automation and advanced manufacturing (the robot arms at the AMRC, for instance, are programmed and controlled using ROS!)
+ROS is an open-source, industry-standard robot programming framework, used in a range of industries such as agriculture, warehouse and factory automation and advanced manufacturing (the robot arms at the AMRC, for instance, are programmed and controlled using ROS!)

-ROS allows us to programme robots using a range of different programming languages, but we'll be using Python for these labs.
+ROS allows us to programme robots using a range of different programming languages (including C++, Java, MATLAB etc.), but we'll be using Python for these labs.
 In addition to this, ROS runs on top of a Linux operating system called *'Ubuntu'*, and so we'll also learn a bit about how to use this too.

-We'll be working with robots called *'TurtleBot3 Waffles'*, which you can [find out a bit more about here](../../about/robots).
+We'll be working with robots called *'TurtleBot3 Waffles'*, which you can [find out a bit more about here](../../../about/robots).

 !!! warning "Pre-Lab Work"
     You **must** have completed the Pre-Lab Test before you can make a start on this lab.
 This is available on the AMR31001 Blackboard Course Page.